Proof of De Moivre's Theorem (DP IB Analysis & Approaches (AA)): Revision Note

 • According to the assumption this is equal to

-• left parenthesis r to the power of k left parenthesis cos invisible function application k theta plus isin invisible function application k theta right parenthesis right parenthesis blank left parenthesis r blank left parenthesis cos invisible function application theta plus isin invisible function application theta right parenthesis right parenthesis
+• left parenthesis r to the power of k left parenthesis cos invisible function application k theta plus isin invisible function application k theta right parenthesis right parenthesis left parenthesis r blank left parenthesis cos invisible function application theta plus isin invisible function application theta right parenthesis right parenthesis

-• Using laws of indices and multiplying out the brackets:
+• Using laws of indices and multiplying out the brackets

 • equals blank r to the power of k plus 1 end exponent left square bracket cos invisible function application k theta cos invisible function application theta plus icos space k theta space sin invisible function application theta plus isin invisible function application k theta cos invisible function application theta plus straight i squared sin invisible function application k theta sin invisible function application theta right square bracket